 If you are an employee who is using the computer screen on a regular basis, then an eye test can be claimed.
 Moreover, other health expenses can also be claimed under the limited Company’s expenses.
 Prescription glasses and lenses expense can also be claimed but only in the case where they are used for screen-based work.

-There is a way to claim the communication utilities under the limited Company’s expense.
+There is a way to claim the communication utilities at the limited Company’s expense.
 For this, the contracts of the telephone or broadband need to be in the name of the Company and used solely for business purposes.
 If this is the case, then the whole bill can be claimed as a business expense.

 If the contracts of telephone and broadband are personal, then you need to make sure that the bill demonstrates the business and private use separately.
 In this way, you can claim that part of the expense that was used for business purposes.